hashicorp/consul/plugin/chaos/README.md

 ## Description

-This is useful for retrieving version or author information from the server by querying a TXT record for a special domainname in the CH class.
+This is useful for retrieving version or author information from the server by querying a TXT record for a special domain name in the CH class.

 ## Syntax